ngctnnnn/Knapsack-solution/README.md

 This is my repo for CS106 - Artificial Intelligence - homework

 ## How to run
-(Optional): Randomize a new dataset
+Randomize a new dataset (Optional)
 `python3 generate_data.py`
 ### With Google OR Tools
 **Step 1**: Create the dataset by the means of randomizing